tlk999/tingbot.com/_posts/2015-10-07-00D - Our Kickstarter is coming!.md

 ---
 layout: post
-title: "Our Kickstarter is coming!"
+title: Our Kickstarter is coming!
-date: 2015-10-07 11:00:00
+date: 2015-10-07T11:00:00.000Z
 author: Ken
 image: /images/blog/00D.jpg
-description: It’s been a wee while since our last mail and we’d like to share some exciting news with you... we’ve started filming our Kickstarter campaign!
+description: "It’s been a wee while since our last mail and we’d like to share some exciting news with you...\_we’ve started filming our Kickstarter campaign!"
+published: true
 ---

 ![](/images/blog/00D-1.jpg)